KevinMcGovern/api_reference/source/index.html.md

 language_tabs:
   - shell: Shell
   - javascript: Node
-  - python: Python
-  - ruby: Ruby

 search: false
 ---

 # Introduction

 Welcome to Authentimate's API!
-You can use this API to access all of our API endpoints, such as <a href="#recover-api">Recover API</a> to reset passwords for your users.
+You can use this API to access all of our API endpoints, such as <a href="#verify-api">Verify API</a> to verify your users' phones.

 The API is organized around <a href="https://en.wikipedia.org/wiki/Representational_state_transfer">REST</a>.
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON.